junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "NO --!"
 Dean yells desperately.
 "No, no, no, no, no -- this is not happening!
 Cas!"

-The tip of that beautiful, soft-looking wing turns into marble, extending fast across the feathers, frozen him into the place.
+The tip of that beautiful, soft-looking wing turns into marble, extending fast across the feathers, freezing him in place.
 Dean stares at him, and Cas can't move an inch.

 Dean reaches a hand to him intuitively.

 "Don't touch him!" the Doctor yells behind him.
 "He's a Weeping Angel now!
 He can send you anywhere!"

 "I don't care!
 He's Cas!"
-Dean growls back, taking back his hands, cupping Cas's face, where the stone hasn't reached yet, where the skin is still soft and warm, still in human body.
+Dean growls back, taking back his hands, cupping Cas's face, where the stone hasn't reached yet, where the skin is still soft and warm, still in a human body.
 He wonders why he's never done this before.

 Cas blinks tiredly at him, saying in a low voice.
 "He's right, Dean.
 I'm infected now, I could harm you.
 You shouldn't touch me."

 "When could you ever hurt me?"
 Dean smiles back, almost chuckling, almost teary.
-"Remember that time when the Heaven takes you back?
-The first day you came back, you said 'you serve Heaven, not human, certainly not me', and the next thing you did, you helped me."
+"Remember that time when Heaven took you back?
+The first day you came back, you said 'You serve Heaven, you don't serve man, certainly not me,' and the next thing you did, you helped me."

 A mirroring smile shows up on the tips of Cas's lips.
 "I don't know you remembered."

 "Of course I do," Dean says gently, too soft, too choked.
 He swallows rapidly.
 "I remember everything about you."

 "That time, that's Naomi too," Cas tells him.
-"She took me back, 'fixed' me, so that I could remember my priority is to save the angels, not the human."
+"She took me back, 'fixed' me, so that I could remember my priority is to save the angels, not the humans."

 Dean scoffs.
-"Looks to me she's the one needs fix."
+"Looks to me she's the one needs fixing."

 The texture of stone covers Cas's body fast, from his feet to his hands, crawling up his neck toward his head next.
 Cas can't move at all except for blinking and holding a tight smile.